H8X24A1/H8X24A1.github.io/license/purchase-license.md

 +++ 2. Second step
 - [x] Go to cart
 - [x] Enter your invoice information
-- [x] Choose your payment method information
+- [x] Choose your payment method
-!!!
-Maybe your have to create a new payment method first !!!
+:icon-alert: Maybe your have to create a new payment method first

-- [x] Finish the order
+:icon-shield-check: Finish the order

 ![](/images/HXA.io_purchase_license_03.png)
 +++

 +++ 3. Third Step
+- [x] Navigate to "Licenses"
 :icon-shield-check: Enjoy your new features.

 ![](/images/HXA.io_purchase_license_04.png)